Skip to content

 Build the model input from a line-list DataFrame.

-Anchors all times in days relative to t0 = minimum(onset_date) - 60 d and encodes interval-censored onset and exposure windows as [lo, hi) pairs.
+Anchors all times in days relative to t0 (defaults to minimum(onset_date) - 60 d) and encodes interval-censored onset and exposure windows as [lo, hi) pairs.
 Resolves the source_case column to integer indices into the line list (0 denotes a zoonotic index case with no human source) and reads observed offspring counts from the Z column.
+When obs_time is supplied, encodes the per-case real-time cut-off in days relative to t0.

 Arguments